Boko Haram insurgency: Escalation in fighting

-The increasing intensity of the insurgency prompted the Nigerian government to launch an offensive, and with the help of Chad, Niger, and Cameroon, they recaptured many areas that were formerly under the control of Boko Haram.
+The increasing intensity of the insurgency prompted the government to launch an offensive, and with the help of Chad, Niger, and Cameroon, they recaptured many areas that were formerly under the control of Boko Haram.

-In late 2014, Boko Haram seized control of Bama, Borno, according to the town's residents.
+In late 2014, Boko Haram seized control of Bama, according to the town's residents.
 In December, it was reported that "people too elderly to flee Gwoza Local Government Area were being rounded up and taken to two schools where the militants opened fire on them."
 Over 50 elderly people in Bama were killed.
-A "gory" video was released of insurgents shooting over a hundred civilians in a school dormitory in the town of Bama.
+A "gory" video was released of insurgents shooting over a hundred civilians in a school dormitory in Bama.

 2015

 Baga massacre

-Between 3 and 7 January, Boko Haram attacked the town of Baga and killed up to 2,000 people, perhaps the largest massacre by Boko Haram.
+Between 3 and 7 January 2015, Boko Haram attacked Baga and killed up to 2,000 people, perhaps the largest massacre by Boko Haram.

 Maiduguri bombing

 On 10 January, 19 people were killed in a suicide bombing at a market in Maiduguri.
 The city is at the heart of the Boko Haram insurgency.
-On 12 January, Boko Haram carried out an unsuccessful attack on a Cameroonian Army base.
+On 12 January, Boko Haram carried out an unsuccessful attack on a Cameroonian army base.